alexjball/PioT/README.md

 Systemd loads units from specific directories. `systemctl enable/disable` installs units into these directories using symlinks.
 Units can specify (reverse) dependencies on other units.

 Units can be run individually with `systemctl start/stop`.
 To boot the system, SystemD starts a default target unit, and uses the dependency graph to bring up the rest of the system.

+# OS Image Background

+Raspbian is distributed using `img` files, which contain the raw contents of the boot disk in a file.
+These files can be mounted in Linux and written to physical media to make it bootable.
+It's also easy to create a new `img` by reading back the physical media.

+Other operating systems like Ubuntu and Debian provide install images.
+These files contain a lightweight bootable system that is used to format and set up files on the actual boot disk.

+[PXE](https://wiki.debian.org/PXEBootInstall) is the standard way to boot new systems from network.
+RPi supports PXE over ethernet.

+[QEMU](https://azeria-labs.com/emulate-raspberry-pi-with-qemu/) can be used to emulate Raspberry Pi images, allowing for easier development of provisioning scripts.